Oshkosh COVID-19 Relief Fund

 The Community Foundation and United Way, in consultation and partnership with other community entities, will administer grants from the Fund in phases to help address immediate needs and short-term and longer-term impacts of the outbreak and recovery.

 During Phase One, priority will be given to nonprofits that are providing direct assistance to vulnerable individuals and families impacted by COVID-19.
 Such assistance may include the provision of food and hygiene supplies, housing, childcare, and/or health services.
 All grants in Phase One will be related to the increased demand due to COVID-19 and the Safer-at-Home Order.
 The immediate priority is emergency relief and support.
 We will consider additional requests as the weeks unfold and as funds are available.

 Phase One includes proactively identifying potential grant recipients and using input, guidance, and research from organizations and others in the community to make grant decisions.
 In order to move resources quickly and not further burden nonprofit organizations, there will not be a formal application process for Phase One.
-Agencies providing immediate basic needs relief are encouraged to complete the COVID-19 Pandemic Survey or email Candice Lane at email@example.com to share their needs so they can be considered during the granting process.
+Agencies providing immediate basic needs relief are encouraged to email Candice Lane at email@example.com to share their needs so they can be considered during the granting process.

 NPlace (www.nplace.org) is a free resource helping nonprofits connect with peers, experts, and volunteers to help answer questions across all topics, from human resources to legal to technology.
 To help nonprofits navigate the current crisis and connect with each other, they created a group specific to the COVID-19 Response.